Geneviève Hersent

 And so when Ted Rusoff found himself directing the English dubbing of a film which required a female part to be dubbed with a French accent, and knowing how well Geneviève mastered the English language, he decided to ask her to dub the part.
 She agreed, and the rest, as they say, is history.
 For the next thirty years, Geneviève was the go-to dubbing actress for French accented parts in English, and in the video below you can see a few examples of the various parts she dubbed with a French accent:

 Due to her prolific work in both French and English dubbing, it sometimes happened that Geneviève dubbed the same film in both languages, and sometimes even the exact same role.
-One notable example of this was the famous Umberto Lenzi horror film Nightmare City (1980), or L’Avion de l’apocalypse as it is named in French, in which Geneviève dubbed Maria Rosaria Omaggio in both English and French.
+One notable example of this is the famous Umberto Lenzi horror film Nightmare City (1980), or L’Avion de l’apocalypse as it is named in French, in which Geneviève dubs Maria Rosaria Omaggio in both the English and French versions.
 For a comparison, check out this little video:

 Cinzia Monreale dubbed by Geneviève Hersent in The Beyond